PhD in Counseling

 How long will it take to complete my PhD in counseling education?

-Doctoral degrees generally take four years of full-time study but can vary depending on the course, practicum, and research requirements.
+Doctoral degrees generally take four years of full-time study but timelines vary depending on the course, practicum, and research requirements.
 Working professionals or those looking for more flexible arrangements may choose to complete the program on a part-time basis, although many schools impose a maximum time frame to complete the program ranging from seven to 10 years.